ADIVIDAN1012/Beacon-Labs/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Copyright © 2025 Solo open source beacon dev.
+Copyright © 2025 Beacon Codex Institute.